 Principles and procedures for efficient organization and control of business records.
 Covers management of the creation, maintenance, storage, and disposition of records.
 Includes manual, mechanical, and automated records systems and micrographics in the study of information resource management.
-F. Sp
+Offered as needed.

-BA250 Small Business
+BA250 Small Business Management

-Management

-3 class hrs/wk, 3 cr.
 General functions and procedures used in the operation of a small business.
 Introduces basic aspects of managing a small business, including planning, organizing, staffing, actuating, and controlling.
 Prerequisite: Second-year standing or consent of instructor.
 Offered as needed.